BestTimesToVisit.com Logo

 Bicycle Hire

-Tip:Ensure the bike is in good working condition before you rent it.
-Check for brakes, tire pressure, and a comfortable seat.
-While cycling is generally safe, be aware of traffic and road conditions.
-Avoid cycling after dark.
-Some lodges offer complimentary bikes for guests.
+Tip:Ensure the bike is in good working order before you rent it.
+Lock it securely whenever you leave it unattended.
+While cycling is generally safe, be mindful of traffic and uneven road surfaces.
+Some hotels offer complimentary bikes.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.